 This is another one that is specific to labels, and it's getting a bit harder to find.
 However, in some cases, you may be able to get a distributor to invest in a release on a project basis.
-For instance, if you have a chance to work with a big name artist, but you can't really afford to come up with the advance or the money to give the album a proper push, your distributor might step in with an advance against future earnings on the album or with a loan that would make them an investor in the project, giving them a larger cut of the album's profits.
+For instance, if you have a chance to work with a prominent artist, but you can't afford to come up with the advance or the money to give the album a proper push, your distributor might step in with an advance against future earnings on the album.
+They can also assist with a loan, that would make them an investor in the project giving them a more substantial cut of the album's profits.

 Distributors might also help with manufacturing.